- Use the toilet whenever you can.

 Follow these steps to help your poo decompose quickly and safely.

 - Walk at least 70 steps (50 m) away from water, tracks and campsites.

 - Dig down 15–20 cm – as deep as the length of your hand.

 - After you poo, wipe with unbleached toilet paper, soft leaves, or bark, and dispose in to the hole.

 - Cover your poo with soil and leaves, filling the hole to the top.

 If you’re camping for more than one night or in a large group, agree on a single toilet place and dig a hole deep enough to cope with the likely waste.

 Option 2: Carry it to the next long drop

-Use a compostable bag to get your poo from the bush to the next composting or long-drop toilet.
+Use a compostable bag and a poo pot (or poo tube) to get your poo from the bush to a composting or long-drop toilet.